 All procurement transactions for work to be funded by CDBG-DR Energy must be conducted in a manner providing full and open competition and must comply with FEMA's procurement requirements.
-The ER1 Program Subrecipient must provide PRDOH with the necessary records to document they have met FEMA's Procurement requirements, which FEMA may establish and amend from time to time.
-FEMA procurement standards comply with 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327.
-In the event FEMA does not complete a cost and price analysis, the sections of the CDBG-DR Procurement Manual28 pertinent to such analysis will apply to the Program.
+The ER1 Program Subrecipient must provide PRDOH with the necessary records to document they have met FEMA's procurement requirements, which FEMA may establish and amend from time to time.
+FEMA procurement standards comply with regulations at 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327.
+In the event FEMA does not require a cost and price analysis, the Subrecipient must comply with the sections of the CDBG-DR Procurement Manual15 pertinent to such analysis will apply to the Program.

-Objective performances must be ensured, and unfair competitive advantages must be avoided (i.e., a contractor involved in the development of a procurement cannot compete for any such procurement).
+Objective performances must be ensured and unfair competitive advantages must be avoided (i.e., a contractor involved in the development of a procurement cannot compete for any such procurement).

-The ER1 Program Subrecipient must follow the provisions of 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327 and maintain comprehensive records of all acquisition processes.
+The ERI Program Subrecipient must follow the provisions of 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327 and maintain comprehensive records of all acquisition processes.
 All related records shall be available to PRDOH or state or federal required agencies to effectively carry out monitoring processes of procurement documents when required.